 Why you need a RUM tool

-If you want to get started with page speed and give your visitors a good experience, we recommend using a RUM tool.
+If you want to get started with page speed and give your visitors the best possible UX, we too recommend using a RUM tool.
 That way you will always have instant insights into your performance.
-Are you making a change now that will have a good impact on the UX?
-Then you will see this depending on the number of visitors within minutes.
+Are you making a change now that will have a positive impact on the UX?
+Then you might even see the effect of your deploys within a matter of minutes, depending on the amount of pageviews your site is getting.

 The goal is to give all visitors a good experience, simply because it makes more money.
-A Lighthouse score of 90+ isn't going to help you do that (unfortunately).
-The Core Web Vitals and our very own (F)UX score will.
+It's just not a guarantee that Lighthouse score of 90+ is going to do that as different conditions apply to real visitors.
+The biggest being Lighthouse not scrolling nor interacting with your webpages.

 Easily track performance data as a stakeholder

 So are you looking for a tool that shows the right data for you and makes monitoring, analysing and optimising Core Web Vitals easier for your whole team?
-Then RUMvision is ideal.
+Then RUMvision will be a good fit.
 If you're currently mainly working with Lighthouse, try to get a firm grip on the data from real users that you can also find on Pagespeed Insights.

-Sparring on how mature your company is in this area?
-Then get in touch and we'll be happy to help think about the next step(s).
+Want to discuss the maturity level of your company when it comes to pagespeed?
+Do get in touch and we'll be happy to help think about the next step(s) towards better SEO and conversion.